 A website that features many photographs from the caterpillar rearing project of GDFCF/ACG.
 Most of the ACG specimens here were found, reared, databased, and sometimes photographed by the parataxonomists.
 As an example, explore the links for Porphorogenes peterwegei.

 DNA barcoding of species

 For the last ten years, the ACG biodiversity inventory has come to rely on the relatively new tool of DNA barcoding for species identification and new species discovery of the many thousands of species found – and still being found – in ACG.
 The tool was pioneered by Dr. Paul Hebert and his team at the University of Guelph, Ontario.
-The technique of DNA barcoding is literally revolutionizng modern taxonomy and becoming standardized through projects by the International Barcode of Life (IBOL) and the Consortium for the Barcode of Life (CBOL).
+The technique of DNA barcoding is literally revolutionizng modern taxonomy and becoming standardized through projects by the International Barcode of Life (iBOL) and BIOSCAN.